carlogilmar/ml_study_group/README.md

 **Summarize of concepts**

+ML Summary Topics

 1. Machine Learning
   - What it is?
   - Types of ML
     - Supervised Learning
+      - Linear Regression
+      - Regression Models
     - Unsupervised Learning
-2. Supervised Learning: Linear Regression
+2. Linear Regression `Supervised Learning`
-  - Linear regression model (inputs that predict outputs)
+  - Model: inputs (features) X that predict Y outputs(targets) using a training set.
   - Linear regression function model with one variable
-  - Cost function: Evaluate the error in your model
+  - Cost function: Evaluate the error in your model.
-  - Gradient Descent: Minimize the cost function
+  - Gradient Descent (average loss of the features): Minimize the cost function.
+  - Uncertainty
+    - Epistemic Uncertainty: lack of knowledge in the model.
+    - Aleatoric Uncertainty: lack of knowledge in the data.
+    - Capturing Uncertainty data using a probability distribution.
+  - Maximum likehood estimation
+3. Regression Models `Supervised Learning`
+  - Concept: Relationship between targets X and features Y for prediction.
+  - Common choise for loss function is quadratic loss.